 KEY(Name,Function,X,Y,Style) Create a Touch Area of size X,Y or define a Key on the external keyboard.
 The touch area can have a One Touch function by using the built in style TOUCH.
 If auto repeat is required, specify the built in style REPEAT.
 When specifying an external key action, the values for X and Y indicate the contact points on the key board matrix where K0 is $100$ through to K23 which is $117$ .
-This method allows dual key press capability as in SHIFT key operation Examples KEY Key(TopKey,TopFnc,90,50,MyTouch); key(ExtKey,ExFunc,\\07,\\10,PushKey); This external key operates when K7 and K16 connect.
-KEY Styles Specify the source of key data. type=touch or keyio Specify the time delay to allow a key press to stabilise.
+This method allows dual key press capability as in SHIFT key operation The touch screen can be calibrated using the command setup( system ) { calibrate=y; } The position of touch keys can be temporarily viewed as a grey area using setup( system ) { test=showTouchAreas; } and hidden again using test=hideTouchAreas.
+Examples KEY Key(TopKey,TopFnc,90,50,MyTouch); Key(ExtKey,ExFunc,\\07,\\10,PushKey); This external key operates when K7 and K16 connect.
+Key(TKey,[Hide(SPage);Show(TPage);],50,50,TOUCH); Inline commands instead of function KEY Styles Specify the source of key data. type=touch or keyio Specify the time delay to allow a key press to stabilise.
 Value in milliseconds. debounce =250; Specify the time delay before auto repeat occurs.
 Value in milliseconds. delay =1000; If the value is set to 0 then auto repeat is disabled.
 Specify the repeat period while the key continues to be depressed.
 Value in milliseconds. repeat =500; Specify the up or down action point for the key. action = D or down and U or Up.
-If you require a dual action, specify 2 keys at the same location, one with D and one with U. Specify the relative placement of the touch area with respect to the cursor. curRel = CC Centre Centre , TC Top Centre, BC Bottom Centre, LC Left Centre, RC Right Centre, TL Top Left, BL Bottom Left, TR Top Right, BR Bottom Right Examples KEY Style STYLE( MyTouch, key ) { type=touch; debounce=100; repeat=0; curRel = CC; } STYLE(PushKey, key) { type=keyio; debounce=200; repeat=1500; action=D; curRel=CC; } A built in style called TOUCH is available Operational V17 - v0.24 except repeat and action on touch screen
+If you require a dual action, specify 2 keys at the same location, one with D and one with U. Specify the relative placement of the touch area with respect to the cursor. curRel = CC Centre Centre , TC Top Centre, BC Bottom Centre, LC Left Centre, RC Right Centre, TL Top Left, BL Bottom Left, TR Top Right, BR Bottom Right Examples KEY Style STYLE( MyTouch, key ) { type=touch; debounce=100; repeat=0; curRel = CC; } STYLE(PushKey, key) { type=keyio; debounce=200; repeat=1500; action=D; curRel=CC; } Status:OK